Porges/ways-to-play/src/articles/cards/ceki/index.md

 section below.)

 {% image src="Kaartspelers.jpg" alt="" license="cc0" size="wide" %}
 Javanese card players, by Jean Demmeni (1866–1939).
+There are three players playing a fishing game, perhaps {% gameref thothit %} or similar.
 {% imageEnd %}

 In Bali, the game is widely played and has “a large if not fanatical